docent-net/concepts/README.md

 Concepts description:
 --------------
    * booter - how could we speedup Linux boot process?
+   * Centos-2-factor-auth - how about creating solution that covers 2-factor
+     ssh auth?
    * SecureCentos - how could we maximize Centos security?

 License: